royjohn-127/16.06.06/README.md

 3. Drop it into `assets/music/`.
 4. Reload the page - the floating music player in the bottom-right corner will now play it when tapped.

-Browsers block audio from auto-playing with sound, so the song intentionally starts only when she taps the play button.
+Browsers block audio from auto-playing with sound, so the song intentionally starts only when the play button is tapped.

 ---

 ## 3. Customization guide

-Everything below is plain text or simple values inside `index.html` and `style.css`.

 ### Photos
 Open `assets/images/` and replace any file while **keeping the same filename**, or change the `src="assets/images/..."` path on the relevant `<img>` tag in `index.html` to point to a new file.
 Recommended sizes: hero portrait ~800×800px square, gallery photos ~1000×1000px, Klawie photos ~1200×1200px.
 Square-ish crops work best since several of these are shown in circles or fixed-ratio frames.

 ### Written content (letter, love cards, secret messages)
-All copy lives directly inside `index.html` as plain text:
+All copies live directly inside `index.html` as plain text:
-- The full birthday letter is the `data-full-text="..."` attribute on the `<div id="letterText">` element - edit it like a normal paragraph, line breaks included.
+- The full birthday letter is the `data-full-text="..."` attribute on the `<div id="letterText">` element - edit it like a normal paragraph, line breaks are included.
 - Each "Things I Love About You" card is a `<button class="love-card">` block - edit the `<h3>` (front label) and the `<p>` inside `.card-back` (the revealed message).
 - Each secret message is a `<button class="secret-item" data-message="...">` - just change the text inside `data-message`.
 - The Klawie memorial text is inside `.memorial-text` - three `<p>` paragraphs plus the quote.